fac29/P1DAAF-Backend/README.md

 on the ec2 instance is the IP address: 18.175.120.83 for local testing: localhost

-For easy upadate the code on the EC2 instance without losing the keys folder add it to the local exclude: nano .git/info/exclude
+For easy update the code on the EC2 instance without losing the keys folder add it to the local exclude: nano .git/info/exclude

     Add there: